marcos4503/marcos4503-repo-template/README.md

 # 🎋 Branches Guidelines

 This is a best practices guide for creating new branches.

-## For all Branches
+To begin:

+- For all branches other than **main**, create a `README.md` at the root of the Branch, to redirect to Branch **main**.
+If you want, copy this file from another repository.
+- For all branches (except **gh-pages**), make sure they have a folder called `.github` and that this folder contains the files `CONTRIBUTING.md` and `PULL_REQUEST_TEMPLATE.md`, as well as the **main** branch.

+> [!WARNING]
-Keep the same ".gitignore" file in all branches.
+> Keep the same ".gitignore" file in all branches.
 This prevents one branch from accidentally considering a file ignored by another branch, which can cause a mess, and also helps maintain consistency across branches.

-## For `gh-pages` Branch
+### Also, for `gh-pages` Branch

-a
+At the root of this branch, create a file called `.periodic_clean.md`.
+Copy it from another repository if you prefer.
+This file contains instructions to periodically reset the history of this branch, to prevent it from unnecessarily bloating the repository due to old files it once contained.
+This bloating causes the repository to grow unnecessarily, which can be a nuisance when cloning the repository or keeping it on your computer.

-## For Source Code Branches
+### Also, for Source Code Branches

-b
+The names of these Source Code or Project branches must follow the naming format `source-<operational-system-or-platform>-<framework-or-technology>`.
+For example: **source-1.20.1-forge**, **source-linux-javafx**, **source-web-vanilla.js**, **source-web-package.ts**, **source-game-modloader** or **source-any-unity**.